Khubaib8281/Khubaib8281/README.md

 > Datasets, model weights, and reproducible artifacts are released alongside each paper.

-**RUEmoCorp: A Large-Scale Roman Urdu Corpus and Benchmark Suite for Emotion Classification** `Under Review — Language Resources and Evaluation (Springer) · Preprint: ResearchSquare (under prescreening)` Construction of the largest Roman Urdu emotion recognition corpus to date.
+**RUEmoCorp: A Large-Scale Roman Urdu Corpus and Benchmark Suite for Emotion Classification** `Under Review — Language Resources and Evaluation (Springer) · Preprint: ResearchSquare (10.21203/rs.3.rs-9759243/v1)` Construction of the largest Roman Urdu emotion recognition corpus to date.
 Introduces a cross-institute annotation validation framework with structured annotator roles, multi-round calibration, and inter-annotator agreement measurement.
 Benchmarks multiple model architectures.
 Dataset released on HuggingFace and Harvard Dataverse.

 **Continuous Vocal Load Monitoring in Professional Voice Users: Development and Occupational Validation of an Automated Assessment Tool**